Fredaekaraefod/OBEEC/README.md

 ## Team Members

--Efod Freda

--Bello Olatunbosun
+- Efod Freda (Home Page)
+- Bello Olatunbosun (Contact Us)

--Idowu Akinwalehinmi
+- Idowu Akinwalehinmi (Menu)

--Lateef Latifat
+- Lateef Latifat (Team)

--Membere Inoma
+- Membere Inoma (About Us)

 ## Project Features

 The OBEEC Restaurant Website project includes the following key features:

+1. **Home Page** (by Efod Freda):
-1. **Home Page**: An attractive and informative landing page that provides an overview of the restaurant, including high-quality images, contact information, and opening hours.
+   - Created an attractive and informative landing page that provides an overview of the restaurant.
+   - Utilized HTML5, CSS3, and Bootstrap for structure, styling, and responsive design.

+2. **About Us** (by Membere Inoma):
-2. **About Us**: A page that provides information about the restaurant's history, mission, and values.
-This section aims to create a personal connection with the customers and build trust.
+   - Developed a page that provides information about the restaurant's history, mission, and values.
+   - Used HTML5, CSS3, and Bootstrap for structure, styling, and layout.

+3. **Team** (by Lateef Latifat):
-3. **Team**: A section where the team members are introduced, highlighting their roles and expertise in the project.
-This helps to establish credibility and adds a personal touch to the website.
+   - Designed a section where the team members are introduced, highlighting their roles and expertise in the project.
+   - Implemented HTML5, CSS3, and Bootstrap for structure, styling, and layout.

+4. **Contact Us** (by Bello Olatunbosun):
-4. **Contact Us**: A contact form that allows users to send inquiries, feedback, or any other messages directly to the restaurant.
-The form collects essential information, such as the user's name, email address, and message.
+   - Implemented a contact form that allows users to send inquiries, feedback, or any other messages directly to the restaurant.
+   - Utilized HTML5, CSS3, and JavaScript for form creation and interactivity.

+5. **Menu** (by Idowu Akinwalehinmi):
-5. **Menu**: A dedicated section where customers can browse the restaurant's menu.
-The menu is divided into categories (appetizers, main courses, desserts, etc.) and includes detailed descriptions and pricing information.
+   - Developed a dedicated section where customers can browse the restaurant's menu.
+   - Utilized HTML5, CSS3, and JavaScript for structure, styling, and interactive menu features.

 ## Technologies Used